 Minnesota’s unemployment rate fell to 6% in September, but it’s not good news

-According to a press release by the Minnesota Department of Employment and Economic Development (DEED), “Minnesota’s seasonally adjusted unemployment rate dropped substantially in September, down to 6.0% from 7.4% in August.”
-However, this was largely due to a large number of people leaving the labor force.
-The labor force participation rate for Minnesota declined by 1.3 percentage points from 69.7% in June to 68.4 % in August.
-In February 2020, the labor force participation rate was 70.2%.
+Unfortunately, this was mainly due to a large number of people leaving the labor force.
+The labor force participation rate for Minnesota declined by 1.3 percentage points from 69.7 percent in June to 68.4 percent in August.
+In February 2020, the labor force participation rate was 70.2 percent.

-Compared to the national average, Minnesota is slightly better off.
-As shown in the above chart the U.S. unemployment rate declined from 8.4% in August to 7.9% in September.
-Moreover, the national labor participation rate for September stands at 61.4%.
-However, this is still not a good picture.
+Compared to the national average, Minnesota is doing slightly better.
+As shown in the above chart, the U.S. unemployment rate declined from 8.4 percent in August to 7.9 percent in September.
+And in September, the national labor participation rate stood at 61.4 percent.

-Job losses are still high among industries, and even though Minnesota’s private sector fared slightly better compared to the national overall, some industries performed worse compared to the national average.
-Those include: construction, information, financial activities, education and health services as well as leisure and hospitality.
+Job losses are still high among industries, and even though Minnesota’s private sector fared slightly better compared to the national average, some industries performed worse compared to the national average.
+These include: construction, information, financial activities, education, and health services as well as leisure and hospitality.

 Minnesota is the state that works

-Generally, Minnesota’s employment outlook has continued to improve, but growth in employment has slowed the past few months.
+Generally, Minnesota’s employment outlook has continued to improve.
+However, employment growth has slowed in the past few months.
 This is a trend that is being experienced nationally.
-The same is with the drop in the labor force participation rate.
-But regardless of that fact, this is a worrying trend, especially for Minnesota.
+The same is true with the drop in the labor force participation rate.